BT Infinity review: is it any good?

 Both are using more or less the same technology: fibre to a cabinet, one of those green boxes on the street, and then copper cable from the cabinet to the home.

-However, a slight difference in delivery - explained further here - means that BT have previously advertised speeds of "up to" 38Mb or 76Mb - slower than Virgin's up to 50Mb, 100Mb or 200Mb broadband deals, as they're now advertised.
+However, a slight difference in delivery - explained further here - means that BT have previously advertised speeds of "up to" 38Mb or 76Mb - slower than Virgin's up to 100Mb, 200Mb or 300Mb broadband deals, as they're now advertised.

-Even so, the technology used by the two providers means that there's still likely to be a difference in the actual performance - and the speed difference has been very real - even when we bring Infinity 2 into the equation.
+The difference in delivery also results in a difference in the actual performance speeds of both ISPs.
+And the speed difference has been very real - even when we bring Infinity 2 into the equation.